mattdavis0351/mongodb-labs/exercises/01_basic-mongo-queries.md

 ```javascript
 db.cards.count({"hp":"250", "subtype":"GX"})
 ```
-:arrow_right: As you can see the documents returned are only those where BOTH parameters match.
+:arrow_right: The documents returned are only those where BOTH parameters match.

 ---